frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

 human beings are, in every way like a human being.
 He humbled himself, even to accepting death, death on a cross" (Phil.
 2:5-8).

-To live in Christ to die to ourselves.
+To live in Christ to die to ourselves (*cf*.
+Phil.
+1:21).

 One day St. Josemaría was passing through the Catering department, going somewhere, and he noticed that some of the assistant numeraries who were there were having their lunch.

-He took a plate and he went to the particular assistant numerary who was to serve at his table, and he brought her the plate and said, 'Today my daughter I serve you.'
+He took a plate and he went to the particular assistant numerary who was to serve at his table, and he brought her the plate and said, "Today my daughter I serve you."
 He went forward, seized the opportunity to serve in that concrete situation.

 Christ showed the depth of His love through service.
-"Love means deeds, not sweet words" (Josemaría Escrivá, *The Way*, Point 933).
+"Love means deeds, not sweet words" (J. Escrivá, *The Way*, Point 933).

 We have to try and think: What have I done for the Church?
 How have I served the Church?